Daddy of the Year Course

 Chapter 9: Steamroller- games that will bring you so much joy

-Chapter 10: Teach ‘em to Pray- Connection with deity can be crucial
+Chapter 10: Teach ‘em to Pray- Connection with deity is crucial

 Chapter 11: Daddy Interviews-questions that change lives